 We’ve selected few risks associated with outsourcing and possible solutions to mitigate them.

 One of the most crucial factors influencing the success of any outsourcing relationship is knowledge transfer.
-Clients and outsourcing partners face lot of challenges in order to understand, transfer and protect knowledge.
-Having a well-documented and planned knowledge transfer process can ensure new vendor is productive and accountable, while minimizing project risks.
+Clients and outsourcing partners face a lot of challenges to understand, transfer and protect knowledge.
+Having a well-documented and planned knowledge transfer process can ensure that the new vendor is productive and accountable, while minimizing project risks.

-- Look for vendors that use latest knowledge transfer technologies.
-This will help in meeting the cost targets and thereby increase the dividends of company.
+- Look for vendors that use the latest knowledge transfer technologies.
+This will help in meeting the cost targets and thereby increase the dividends of the company.

-- Finally, lookout for outsourcing vendors which create an innovative roadmap as part of knowledge transfer process.
-This will ensure vendors in-depth knowledge of the domain and will in turn provide immediate and long-term benefits.
+- Finally, look out for outsourcing vendors which create an innovative roadmap as part of the knowledge transfer process.
+This will ensure vendors in-depth knowledge of the domain and will, in turn, provide immediate and

 - Define project requirements as clear as possible.
-This will decrease the time needed to complete the tasks and minimize the chance of redo process.
+This will decrease the time needed to complete the tasks and minimize the chances of redoing the process.

-- Check the contract for absence of VAT and similar fees.
+- Check the contract for the absence of VAT and similar fees.

-When an outsourcing partner is hired by an organization, you hand over sensitive information such as processes, employer’s details and other important data to the outsourcing vendor.
-Hence, it is important to protect organization’s crucial data and intellectual property.
+When an outsourcing partner is hired by an organization, you hand over sensitive information such as processes, employer’s details, and other important data to the outsourcing vendor.
+Hence, it is important to protect an organization’s crucial data and intellectual property.

 - Ask if the company has any previous experience in working with sensitive data

 - Check if the outsourcing vendor is open to signing up for an NDA (Non-Disclosure Agreement)

 - Include all the necessary clauses regarding the safeguard of proprietary rights and confidentiality in the service-level agreement.